1st Battalion, 1st Marines: Global War on Terror

 On September 11, 2001, the Marines of 1/1 were deployed on a WestPac (a deployment in an Amphibious Ready Group (ARG) making rounds in the Western Pacific) as part of the 15th MEU.
 Specifically, they were in Darwin, Australia on port leave.
 The Marines were recalled early from leave, shipped out, and began preparing for the first major combat operations since the first Gulf War.
 The flotilla sped to the Persian Gulf and was the first MEU to land in Afghanistan.
 Later, the 26th MEU would join them and assist in Operation Enduring Freedom.

 Afghanistan invasion

 Among 1/1's missions in Afghanistan was to assist in securing an airstrip outside Kandahar, Afghanistan and establish Camp Rhino.
 The Marine battalion performed security operations around the area in support of the Northern Alliance's removal of the Taliban from power.
 The battalion also performed operations in Northern Pakistan.
 The Marines returned to the United States in early March 2002.

 1/1 also deployed to Afghanistan in July 2012 until December 8 in which they operated throughout Helmand Province.
-Following the attack on Camp Leatherneck they were extend until December 8, 2012, when they returned to Camp Pendleton.
+Following the attack on Camp Leatherneck they were extended until December 8, 2012, when they returned to Camp Pendleton.